CESSProject/doc-v2/tokenomics/rewards.md

 **CD²N Node Providers (Content Decentralized Delivery Network)**:
 A large number of decentralized CD²N nodes contribute bandwidth and caching resources, forming high-speed, cross-regional data delivery bridges between the CESS storage network and application endpoints.
 Incentivizing these nodes is key to building a more robust and efficient content delivery network.

-In short, mining rewards are more than just a form of distribution—they are an investment.
+In short, mining rewards are more than just a form of distribution-they are an investment.
 CESS is making a long-term commitment to its community, ensuring that the platform is not only viable today but remains strong and sustainable well into the future.

 # Storage nodes
 ## Mining Rewards